Raven Johnson

 American basketball player (born 2003) From Wikipedia, the free encyclopedia

-Raven Johnson (born March 4, 2003) is an American college basketball player for the South Carolina Gamecocks of the Southeastern Conference (SEC).
+Raven Johnson (born March 4, 2003) is an American professional basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA).
+Johnson played college basketball for the South Carolina Gamecocks of the Southeastern Conference (SEC).

 PositionPoint guard